landlab/landlab/docs/tutorial.rst

 >>> n = params['MANNINGS_N']
 >>> run_name = params['NAME_OF_RUN']

-You can use `ModelParameterDictionary` to separate your model code from its parameters, so that you don't need to hard code parameter values.
+Using `ModelParameterDictionary` together with formatted input files provides an easy way to separate your model code from its parameters, so that you don't need to hard code parameter values.

-Landlab also have the ability to read digital elevation models (DEMs) in the ascii format used by ArcGIS.
+Landlab also has the ability to read digital elevation models (DEMs) in the ascii format used by ArcGIS.
 The code below shows how to use this feature by reading a DEM file called ``HalfFork.asc``:

 >>> from landlab.io import read_esri_ascii
 >>> import numpy, pylab